John D. Lamond: Asia

 After Sky Pirates, Lamond stopped making movies in Australia and started making them in South East Asia.
 He later said.

 It’s actually a lot of fun making a film overseas if you can get the money together.
 There’s no Film Commission trying to control your money, you know, if it’s made in Singapore “it has to be Singaporean”.
 It’s more of the real world...
 I don’t like unions, and I don’t like to not work on weekends.
 And I like one day off, but I don’t feel the necessity to finish at 5 or 6 at night.
 Two days off and have coffee breaks and all that sort of thing.

 He produced The Sword of the Bushido (1990) with Richard Norton, wrote and directed North of Chiang Mai (1992) with Sam Bottoms, and True Files (shot in 1997, released in 2002), with Sam Bottoms.
 He produced Killing Time (24/7) (2006) in Thailand, directed by his son John Lamond Jr.

-Lamont was the inspiration for "Warren Perso," a fictional Australian exploitation filmmaker played by Tony Martin in "The Last Aussie Auteur," a sketch in the second season of television's The Late Show.
+Lamond was the inspiration for "Warren Perso," a fictional Australian exploitation filmmaker played by Tony Martin in "The Last Aussie Auteur," a sketch in the second season of television's The Late Show.
 In his podcast series Sizzletown, Martin confirmed the connection between Lamond and Perso.

 In 2012, Lamond announced plans to make several movies in Australia.
 However no films resulted.

 Lamond died, aged 71, from Parkinson's disease on 24 October 2018 at a nursing home on the Gold Coast, Queensland.